Parameterized Approximation Algorithms for Bidirected Steiner Network Problems

 \section{Introduction}

-In this paper we study the \pname{Directed Steiner Network (DSN)} problem,\footnote{Also sometimes called \pname{Directed Steiner Forest}.
-Note however that in contrast to the undirected \pname{Steiner Forest} problem, an optimum solution to \dsn is not necessarily a forest.} in which a directed edge-weighted graph $G=(V,E)$ is given together with a set of $k$ \emph{demands} $\mc{D}=\{(s_i,t_i)\}_{i=1}^k\subseteq V\times V$.
-The aim is to compute a minimum cost (in terms of edge weights) network $N\subseteq G$ containing a directed $s_i\to t_i$ path for each $i\in\{1,\ldots,k\}$.
+In this work we study the \pname{Directed Steiner Network (DSN)} problem,\footnote{Also sometimes called \pname{Directed Steiner Forest}.
+Note however that in contrast to the undirected \pname{Steiner Forest} problem, an optimum solution to \dsn is not necessarily a forest.} in which a directed graph~$G=(V,E)$ with non-negative edge weights is given together with a set of $k$ \emph{demands} $\mc{D}=\{(s_i,t_i)\}_{i=1}^k\subseteq V\times V$.
+The aim is to compute a minimum cost (in terms of edge weights) network $N\subseteq G$ containing a directed~$s_i\to t_i$ path for each $i\in\{1,\ldots,k\}$.
 This problem has applications in network design~\cite{kerivin2005design}, and for instance models the setting where nodes in a radio or ad-hoc wireless network connect to each other unidirectionally~\cite{chen1989strongly,ramanathan2000topology}.